razetime/ngn-k-tutorial/4-index-apply.md

-# Part 3: Arrays, Dictionaries and Functions
+# Part 3: Indexing and Application

 K is 0-indexed, which means arrays start at 0.